nanocosmos/docs/docs/faq/faq_h5live_player_adjust_style.md

 <details><summary><strong>Can I change the background color of the player?</strong></summary>

-Of course, the **nanoStream H5Live Player Version 4.9.1** introduced this possibility.
 To change the background color of the player set the backgroundColor parameter in `config.style.backgroundColor` to the desired color.
 By default it is set to black.

 #### Code example with changed background color